-Areas of evaluation-Scholarship in one or more of the following areas will be evaluated based on the quality of accomplishments in that area of endeavor.
+Areas of Evaluation-Scholarship in one or more of the following areas will be evaluated based on the quality of accomplishments in that area of endeavor.

-- 1. Application of knowledge through research, creative accomplishment, or professional endeavor--evidence of accomplishment in this area includes reviewed reports of on-going research; participation in one-person or invitational shows; juried shows and premier performances; reviewed musical, dance, literary, or theatrical performances; exhibition, production, and/or publication of electronic media; submission of grant applications or proposals (external, SSHE, internal); significant peer reviewed contributions to the pedagogy of the discipline in the form of new methods of teaching or innovative curriculum structures; activities in which there is significant use of one's expertise (consultantships to government agencies, professional and industrial organizations and associations, and educational institutions); development of distance education programs. - 2.
-Sharing information--evidence of accomplishment in this area includes published peerreviewed articles, monographs, news articles, books, and parts of books; delivered papers, invitational lectures, and participation in panels; manuscripts accepted for publication as substantiated by letters of acceptance; articles published in non-refereed

-- journals, technical reports, research reports to the sponsoring agency; peer reviewed articles, performances, productions, and exhibitions produced by students under the supervision of the faculty member; - 3.
-Professional growth and recognition--evidence of accomplishment in this area includes additional graduate coursework where the coursework is related to the faculty member's scholarly agenda; regional, national, and international awards for scholarship or professional activity in the discipline; invitations to review journal articles or grant proposals, elected and invited offices held in professional organizations; editorships of professional journals; demonstrated contributions to the professional growth of one's peers - 4.
-Teacher-Scholar activities-evidence of accomplishment in this area includes joint research with students; joint faculty and student presentations and publications; mentoring students in scholarly activities, research projects and presentations; curriculum development based on research experience; and leading scholarly seminars involving faculty and students
+- 1. Application of knowledge through research, creative accomplishment, or professional endeavor--evidence of accomplishment in this area includes reviewed reports of on-going research; participation in one-person or invitational shows; juried shows and premier performances; reviewed musical, dance, literary, or theatrical performances; exhibition, production, and/or publication of electronic media; submission of grant applications or proposals (external, SSHE, internal); evidence of long-range or sustained research that has not yet yielded a publishable result but is consistent with the faculty member's chosen path of research (resulting in a tangible scholarly product e.g. longitudinal research resulting in a data set or a record of peer reviewed grant writing); significant peer reviewed contributions to the pedagogy of the discipline in the form of new methods of teaching or innovative curriculum structures; activities in which there is significant use of one's expertise (consultantships to government agencies, professional and industrial organizations and associations, and educational institutions); development of distance education courses or programs. - 2.
+Sharing information-evidence of accomplishment in this area includes published peer-reviewed articles, monographs, news articles, books, and parts of books; delivered papers, invitational lectures, and participation in panels; manuscripts accepted for publication as substantiated by letters of acceptance; articles published in non-refereed journals, technical reports, research reports to the sponsoring agency; peer reviewed articles, performances, productions, and exhibitions produced by students under the supervision of the faculty member; - 3.
+Professional growth and recognition-evidence of accomplishment in this area includes additional graduate coursework where the coursework is related to the faculty member's scholarly agenda; regional, national, and international awards for scholarship or professional activity in the discipline; invitations to review journal articles or grant proposals, elected and invited offices held in professional organizations; editorships of professional journals; demonstrated contributions to the professional growth of one's peers - 4.
+Teacher-Scholar activities-evidence of accomplishment in this area includes joint research with students; joint faculty and student presentations and publications; mentoring students in scholarly activities, research projects and presentations; curriculum development based on research experience;-and leading scholarly seminars involving faculty and students